Faitsu/Theodoros_Notebook_Obsidian/Journal on Theo's Experiences/Shipwrecked - Amakaru.md

 	- There were a few [[Deepspeakers]] who were eating the corpse of the Leviathan and died shortly after.
 	- Groupmates seemed interested in taking parts of the dead leviathan
 - We traversed through a mine on the way to the Town of Amakaru.
 There was a [[Lock]] in the mines
-	- [[]] was pulled into the Lock by the mysterious forces from the other side of the door but was stopped before she could go through.
+	- [[Kyrie River Ford|Ford]] was pulled into the Lock by the mysterious forces from the other side of the door but was stopped before she could go through.
+She  claims she was mind controlled to get pulled into the Lock, but she also expressed interest to talk to the being behind the Lock.
+	- A mysterious eye looked at the group through a hole in the lock.
+Does psychic damage
+	- We found a note mentioning Manor Lord Ardwin discussing how the deepspeakers wanted to seal the Lock